-Drop Shipping / Wholesale for Canadian Sellers
+Wholesale Drop Shipping for Canadian Online Sellers

 Getting Started with Drop Shipping in Canada

-First you’ll need to pinpoint a niche or two to focus on.
+First, you’ll need to pinpoint a niche or two to focus on.
 If you need some help with that, please read 10 Hot Product Niches to Sell or Drop Ship Online in Canada.

-If you’d like to set up your own website to sell drop shipped items, there are eCommerce hosting and shopping cart solutions that accommodate the arrangement, such as Shopify Canada, and Volusion.
-If you use WordPress, there are WooCommerce plug-ins specifically designed for drop shipping, like WooCommerce DropShippers.
+If you’d like to set up your own website to sell drop shipped items, there are eCommerce hosting and shopping cart solutions that accommodate the arrangement, such as Shopify Canada.
+If you use WordPress, there are plug-ins specifically designed for drop shipping, like AliDropship and WooCommerce DropShippers.
 If you plan to sell on eBay, you’ll find some drop shipping companies are authorized eBay dealers with integrated features to make auction selling easier, such as Wholesale2B.
 For additional guidance, please read The Best eCommerce Software Platforms for Drop Shipping.

-To that end, Canada’s Terapeak is a powerful tool that is taking Canadian sellers to the next level.
-You’ll gain access to insider eBay, Amazon.ca, and Alibaba analytics for Canada, the US and other countries.
-You can track your own listings and strategies over time and see how they shape your bottom line, as well as that of your competitors.
-Seamlessly source the winning products from Alibaba through Terapeak, or use the data to go through other drop shipping suppliers listed below.

 Fees are intended to cover the shipping service and/or to give you access to wholesale prices on a large number of products (which are usually only available to volume purchasers).
 Charging a fee is not a red flag.
 However, there are good services available and there are scams, as is the case with any business arrangement.
 Again, going through reputable drop shipper networks will greatly reduce these risks.